raeesmghl/colorlibhub-weeklyProject/README.md

-## Project insites and important points to rememer
+## Project insites and important points to keep in mind

 ### start the project with CLI